 additional time will pass before commercial

 licensing can begin.
-The value of mining HTD is
+The value of contributing HTD is

 cooperative in building and promoting the WELL